Shankar Babaji Patil

 Shankar Babaji Patil was an Indian screenwriter and author.
 He worked in Marathi film industry.

 He was alumni of colleges of Gadhinglaj and Kolhapur from where he did B.A and B.T. respectively.

 He served for some time as a member of Maharashtra state government's committee on high school textbooks and curricula research.

-Patil presided over Marathi Sahitya Sammelan at Nanded in 1985.
+Patil presided over Akhil Bharatiya Marathi Sahitya Sammelan at Nanded in 1985.